MaiconGilton/AtixLabsChallangeApp/README.md

 2 - install the dependencies: `yarn install`

-3 - for IOS run, for android just skip this step: `npx pod-install`
+3 - for IOS run: `npx pod-install`

 4 - if you want to install app on the iOS simulator run:
   `yarn ios`, for Android run: `yarn android`